Reviewing Uses of Regulatory Compliance Monitoring: Background and Related Work

-In general, compliance checking has been characterized as being more suitable for monitoring regulatory compliance than conformance checking since imperative models typically used for conformance checking would primarily express business rules and not regulatory constraints~\cite{hashmiAreWeDone2018}.
-However, existing research also underlines similarities and synergies between conformance and compliance checking approaches~\cite{lyComplianceMonitoringBusiness2015}.
-Further, the difference between conformance and compliance checking approaches has been blurred due to terminological inconsistencies~\cite{groefsemaUseConformanceCompliance2022}: in fact, checking whether observed behaviour follows a specification, is in the strictest sense \emph{conformance} checking, even if the goal is to prove regulatory \emph{compliance}~\cite{groefsemaUseConformanceCompliance2022}.
-Since we see conformance checking applied in practice for compliance monitoring purposes (notably also using declarative techniques and prescriptive models~\cite{klessascheckReviewingConformance2024}), and are aware of studies that position themselves as checking compliance directly, it appears prudent to further investigate similarities and differences in practical uses of compliance monitoring as reported in studies that position themselves as applying compliance and conformance checking.
+In the literature, compliance checking has been characterized as being more suitable for monitoring regulatory compliance than conformance checking.
+As argued by~\cite{hashmiAreWeDone2018,hashmiNormativeRequirementsRegulatory2016}, this is because the imperative models typically used for conformance checking would primarily express \textit{business rules} and not \textit{regulatory constraints}~\cite{hashmiAreWeDone2018,groefsemaUseConformanceCompliance2022,hashmiNormativeRequirementsRegulatory2016}.
+Business rules are here understood as ``declarations which constrain, derive and give conditions for existence, representing the knowledge of the business, [… and] define the conditions under which a process is carried out or the new conditions that will exist after a process has been completed''~\cite{araujoAMethod2010}, whereas regulatory constraints describe conditions and obligations stemming directly from the legal domain~\cite{hashmiNormativeRequirementsRegulatory2016,hashmiAreWeDone2018}.
+Still, existing research also underlines similarities and synergies between conformance and compliance checking approaches~\cite{lyComplianceMonitoringBusiness2015}.
+Further, the difference between conformance and compliance checking approaches has been blurred due to terminological inconsistencies: in fact, checking whether observed behaviour follows a specification, is in the strictest sense \emph{conformance} checking, even if the goal is to prove regulatory \emph{compliance}~\cite{groefsemaUseConformanceCompliance2022}.
+Notably, we see conformance checking applied in practice for regulatory compliance monitoring purposes, also using declarative techniques and prescriptive models~\cite{klessascheckReviewingConformance2024}); we are further aware of studies that position themselves as checking compliance directly.
+Therefore, it appears prudent to further investigate similarities and differences in practical uses of compliance monitoring as reported in studies that position themselves as applying compliance and conformance checking.